torch-core/tep-vault-standard/TEPs-Vault.md

 - **`maxDeposit`**
   - **Description**:
     - Returns the maximum underlying asset amount that can be deposited into the vault.
+    - For multi-asset vaults, the specific asset to query can be specified in the config; if not, the base asset is used.
   - **Requirements**:
     - MUST return the maximum deposit amount that won’t revert, underestimating if necessary.
     - Assumes the user has unlimited assets.
     - MUST consider global or asset-specific constraints (e.g., return 0 if deposits are disabled).
     - MUST return `531691198313966349161522824112137833` (maximum `Coins` value) if no deposit limits exist.
+    - For multi-asset vaults, SHOULD handle limits via config if needed.
   - **Input**:
     | Field           | Type              | Description |
     |-----------------|-------------------|-------------|